craftcms/docs/docs/5.x/deploy.md

 ### The Queue

-If you use a “daemonized” queue runner (based on `systemd` or `service`, for instance), it will need to be restarted to pick up the latest application code.
-CRON-driven queues load the application at each interval and do not need any special treatment.
+If you use a [daemonized queue runner](system/queue.md#daemon) (based on `systemd` or `service`, for instance), it will need to be restarted to pick up the latest application code.
+[CRON-driven queues](system/queue.md#cron) load the application at each interval and do not need any special treatment.
+If the path to your application’s `craft` executable changes on each deployment, consider setting up a reliable symlink, or make the appropriate changes to service configuration files or your `crontab`!